-For more than twenty years, Mr. Fink has been an Adjunct Professor of Law at New York University Law School's Graduate Tax Program, teaching the course on Civil and Criminal Tax Penalties.
+For twenty-five years, Mr. Fink has been an Adjunct Professor of Law at New York University Law School's Graduate Tax Program, teaching the course on Civil and Criminal Tax Penalties.
 In addition, Mr. Fink was a Visiting Professor of United States tax law at the University of Peking in Beijing, China, and is a nationwide lecturer via government television, teaching civil and criminal tax procedures to attorneys and agents of the Department of Justice and the Internal Revenue Service.

 Mr. Fink lectures frequently at tax and criminal symposia, and appears regularly as a commentator on radio, television, and in newspapers.